 We create composite galaxy spectra at high redshift through a stacking of prism data based on a number of galaxy properties.
-To construct a stack, each galaxy spectrum (already photometrically-scaled and magnification-corrected) is first de-reshifted then interpolated over a common wavelength grid (with 10 \AA\ intervals) and added to the stack after normalization to unity at its rest-frame UV flux (between $\lambda_{\rm rest}=1500-2000$ \AA).
-Composite fluxes and associated uncertainties are derived from the non-zero median and the semi-difference of the 16th and 84th percentiles of the distribution in each wavelength bin (the latter divided by a square-root of $N_{i}$ term, where $N_{i}$ is the number of non-zero fluxes in the stack at a given wavelength element, $i$), respectively, after which the resulting spectrum and uncertainties are shifted and scaled to the median redshift and rest-frame UV magnitude of the stack.
-We do not apply any weighting to the fluxes in a given stack, in order not to bias towards apparently bright objects or those with longer integration times.
-An example composite spectrum (1D and 2D) derived using the full sample of $z\geqslant5$ star-forming galaxies is shown in Figure~\ref{fig:allstack}, for illustration.
+To construct a stack, each galaxy spectrum (already photometrically scaled and magnification corrected) is first de-redshifted then interpolated over a common wavelength grid (with 10 \AA\ intervals) and added to the stack after normalization to unity at its rest-frame UV flux (between $\lambda_{\rm rest}=1500-2000$ \AA).
+Composite fluxes and associated uncertainties are derived from the nonzero median and the semidifference of the 16th and 84th percentiles of the distribution in each wavelength bin (the latter divided by a square root of $N_{i}$ term, where $N_{i}$ is the number of nonzero fluxes in the stack at a given wavelength element, $i$), respectively, after which the resulting spectrum and uncertainties are shifted and scaled to the median redshift and rest-frame UV magnitude of the stack.
+We do not apply any weighting to the fluxes in a given stack, in order not to bias toward apparently bright objects or those with longer integration times.
+An example composite spectrum (1D and 2D) derived using the full sample of $z\geqslant5$ star-forming galaxies (and left unscaled) is shown in Figure~\ref{fig:allstack}, for illustration.